Georgi Dimitrov (composer): Early life

+Dimitrov's early years were tumultuous, marked by a struggle against the status quo.
+This pushed him to leave the country at 19, spending some time in Romania, Yugoslavia, and then settling down on Poland for 15 years.

 In the fall of 1927, Georgi Dimitrov became a student at the Warsaw Conservatory.
-His lecturers were the prominent Polish musicians Stanisław Kazuro, Kasimir Sikorsky, Grzegorz Fitelberg, Stanisław Viekhovich, and others, from whom he received a solid professional musical-theoretical training choral and symphonic conduction, harmony, polyphony, composition, voice production, violin.
-Of great importance for his prosperity is his communication with the then-head of the Polish music, Karol Szymanowski (1883-1970).
+Among his teachers were Stanisław Kazuro, Kasimir Sikorsky, Grzegorz Fitelberg, Stanisław Viekhovich.
+During his time at the conservatory, he would study music theory, harmony, voice, conducting, and composition, along with his violin training.
+He would also come into contact with Karol Szymanowski, a Polish composer.

-Georgi Dimitrov married the artist Lyuba Palikarova.
-This puts him in a new dilemma for family support, and therefore, alongside his studies at the conservatory, he started working as a high school music teacher in the town of Grueth.
-Thanks to the accumulated pedagogical experience, in 1931 he moved to Warsaw and became a teacher in one of the most famous high schools at the time- Stanislav Lorenz.
+Georgi Dimitrov married Lyuba Palikarova.Now needing to support his new family, he took on work as a high school music teacher in the town of Grueth.
+In 1931, he moved to Warsaw to continue teaching at a different school called "Stanislav Lorenz".

-1934 occupies an important place in the life of the young musician because he graduates with honors the Conservatory; on the recommendation of Karol Shimanovski, the most famous Polish publishing house, Gebetner and Wolf, prints a scroll with "Three Bulgarian Folk Songs" ("Seyla is a Little Girl", "Ummrell Djerman" and "I Move, I Want"); he became a conductor of the Bulgarian Student Society "Hristo Botev" and a head of the chorus at the Polish boarding schools for young people without parents.
+Dimitrov graduated from the conservatory with honours in 1934.
+That same year, Begetner and Wolf, a Polish publishing house, would print scores of his "Three Bulgarian Folk Songs" ("Seyla is a Little Girl", "Ummrell Djerman" and "I Move, I Want") on the recommendation of Karol Shimanovski.
+He also became a conductor of the Bulgarian Student Society "Hristo Botev".

-Led by his desire to gain more knowledge, the graduate teacher, conductor and composer began studying musicology at the Warsaw University.
-And the position of Chief Leader of Polish Youth Choirs gives him the exceptionally good opportunity to travel around the country and to discover and realize his managerial qualities that he has not suspected so far.
+Dimitrov woould continue his academic journey and study musicology at the Warsaw University.

 Career

 In 1938, Georgi Dimitrov returned to Bulgaria, filled with ideas and business plans.
 The qualities of the 35-year-old musician do not go unnoticed and gradually he starts to "climb" on the steep music and public ladder.
 In this process an important role played the impressive success achieved by the man-made chamber choir - which mainly promotes the work of the Bulgarian composers, who regularly concerts "live" in Radio Sofia.
 His work as a music inspector at the Ministry of National Education and the Artistic Secretary of the Sofia Opera have confirmed him as a prospective conductor, composer and public figure with a high state feeling.

-His rich personal, creative and managerial potential, Georgi Dimitrov, unfolds completely in the years after the end of the Second World War, when he headed the new state structure "Directorate for Music, Creativity and Performing Arts".
-It can be said that it is becoming a true "Ministry of Music", through which the state policy on the culture in the country was implemented.
-Under Georgi Dimitrov's leadership, an incredibly active and fruitful activity has developed.
-For this purpose, on his initiative, a large-scale prospective plan is being developed, carried out gradually in the coming years.
-I can not fail to mention his main accents:
+In the years after the end of the Second World War, Dimitrov headed the new state structure "Directorate for Music, Creativity and Performing Arts" through which state policy on culture was implemented.
+Under Georgi Dimitrov's leadership, a large-scale prospective plan was developed and carried out, involving: